rossaddison/yii2-house2house/README.md

 **What has this software been used for mostly in the past?**

 It has been mainly built for **window cleaning** in the **UK** but can be modified for other services. **Data protection** has been incorporated in the package so most fields under House do not require data input and these fields are therefore not listed under the 'required' fields.
 Refer to the suggested Privacy and Data Protection Policy under the /site/privacypolicy url when the site is hosted or under frontend/views/site/privacypolicy.php.

+This is a fully fledged functional package that is currently being used commercially.
+Any updates made here are being incorporated under roundrunner.co.uk.
+As a former teacher, this package will be instrumental in assisting others to learn Yii2.

 **What is the structure of the database?**